glasgowcompbio/PALS/README.md

 ### 5. Other Pathway Analysis Methods

-ORA and GSEA are used as comparisons and are both included in PALS, and can be used for comparison.
+ORA and GSEA are used as comparisons and are both included in PALS, and can be used for benchmarking and analysis.
 For more details, please refer to our paper.

 ### 6. Web Interface

-PALS Viewer is a Web interface on top of the [Streamlit](https://www.streamlit.io/) framework to run PALS, analyse pathway ranking results as well as inspect significantly changing pathways.
-It can be run using the following command:
+PALS Viewer is a Web interface on top of the [Streamlit](https://www.streamlit.io/) framework.
+It can be used to run PALS, analyse pathway ranking results as well as inspect significantly changing pathways.
+To run it locally use following command:
 ```
 $ streamlit run pals/run_gui.py
 ```
+Alternatively an instance of PALS Viewer can also be found on our server.

 ### 7. Usage in other applications